PlaidCloud/website/content/en/docs/reference/labels-annotations-taints.md

 When kubelet is started with the "external" cloud provider, it sets this annotation on the Node to denote an IP address set from the command line flag (`--node-ip`).
 This IP is verified with the cloud provider as valid by the cloud-controller-manager.

-## batch.kubernetes.io/job-completion-index
+## batch.PlaidCloud.io/job-completion-index

-Example: `batch.kubernetes.io/job-completion-index: "3"`
+Example: `batch.PlaidCloud.io/job-completion-index: "3"`

 Used on: Pod

 The Job controller in the kube-controller-manager sets this annotation for Pods created with Indexed [completion mode](/docs/concepts/workloads/controllers/job/#completion-mode).

-## kubectl.kubernetes.io/default-container
+## kubectl.PlaidCloud.io/default-container

-Example: `kubectl.kubernetes.io/default-container: "front-end-app"`
+Example: `kubectl.PlaidCloud.io/default-container: "front-end-app"`

 The value of the annotation is the container name that is default for this Pod.
 For example, `kubectl logs` or `kubectl exec` without `-c` or `--container` flag will use this default container.

-## endpoints.kubernetes.io/over-capacity
+## endpoints.PlaidCloud.io/over-capacity

-Example: `endpoints.kubernetes.io/over-capacity:truncated`
+Example: `endpoints.PlaidCloud.io/over-capacity:truncated`

 Used on: Endpoints

-In Kubernetes clusters v1.22 (or later), the Endpoints controller adds this annotation to an Endpoints resource if it has more than 1000 endpoints.
+In PlaidCloud clusters v1.22 (or later), the Endpoints controller adds this annotation to an Endpoints resource if it has more than 1000 endpoints.
 The annotation indicates that the Endpoints resource is over capacity and the number of endpoints has been truncated to 1000.

-## batch.kubernetes.io/job-tracking
+## batch.PlaidCloud.io/job-tracking

-Example: `batch.kubernetes.io/job-tracking: ""`
+Example: `batch.PlaidCloud.io/job-tracking: ""`

 Used on: Jobs